viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 # RNA-seq data processing and analysis tutorial

 RNA-seq has become a powerful approach to study the continually changing cellular transcriptome.
 Here, one of the most common questions is to identify genes that are differentially expressed between two conditions, e.g. controls and treatment.
-The **main** exercise in this tutorial will take you through a basic bioinformatics and data analysis pipeline to answer just that, that is it will show you how to find differentially expressed (DE) genes.
+The **main** exercise in this tutorial will take you through a basic bioinformatic analysis pipeline to answer just that, it will show you how to find differentially expressed (DE) genes.
 Briefly,

 * in the **main exercise**, we will,
   * check the quality of the raw reads with [FastQC](#fastqc)